kristianmandrup/project-env/Readme.md

 Project environment library for node projects.
 Can be used to collect stats on the project and compare with artefact environment requirements.
 This can be used to determine if a given artefact is suitable for the project.

-The project uses the [node semver](https://github.com/npm/node-semver) library to determine if the project environment satisfies the artefact requirements.
+The project uses the [semver](https://github.com/npm/node-semver) library to determine if the project environment satisfies the artefact requirements.

 ## Usage
 - install/configure
-- run
+- test

 ### Install